The Ultimate Guide to Putney

 As a borough, Wandsworth repeatedly features in the top ten boroughs with the highest house prices.
 Ideally located within Wandsworth, Putney also benefits from great transport links and a riverside position, meaning property in the area doesn’t come cheap.
 Views of the Thames come with the greatest premium, like those offered from complexes such as Putney Wharf.

 Putney is particularly well serviced with links into London, or out into the suburban districts of more distant south west London and Surrey.
-Two tube stations, an overground station, plenty of handy bus routes and a boat pier all make the area a popular spot for professionals and families.
+Two tube stations, a train station, plenty of handy bus routes and a boat pier all make the area a popular spot for professionals and families.

 Underground: With East Putney on the south side of the river and Putney Bridge on the north, District line trains transport Londoners into the city centre on the lengthy service to Upminster, passing through stations such as Westminster and Embankment.
 Trains to Edgware Road also run, with all District Line services passing through Earls Court – allowing seemless changeovers for those wishing to continue towards Covent Garden, Kings Cross / St Pancras International or Heathrow Airport.
 The line also benefits from airy, wider, single carriage trains allowing more room for commuters and tourists – something Central line users can only dream of.